 Archaeologists tell us the first example of a trullo can be traced back to the 1000s however, the majority of those we know are from the XIV century (14th century).

-At that time, king Roberto D’Angio’ gifted this land to the Counts Acquaviva of Conversano, who quickly moved here his people causing a need for new builds.
+At that time, king Roberto D’Angio’ gifted this land to the Counts Acquaviva of Conversano, who quickly moved here with his people.

 Despite the original semi-permanent nature of these stone huts, the trulli resisted up until now and are still very much in use today.